-The Sub-Fund seeks to achieve, over a minimum recommended investment horizon of 5 years, a performance exceeding that of its reference indicator €STR + 300 bps, gross of management fees specific to each Share Class as described below under section 5 "Share Classes available and expenses".
+The Sub-Fund seeks to achieve an annualised gross performance exceeding that of its reference indicator €STR + 300 bps, over a minimum recommended investment horizon of 5 years.
+The net investment objective of the Sub-Fund is obtained by reducing the gross investment objective by the management fees specific to each Share Class as described below under section 5 "Share Classes available and expenses".